 The Murray State Equine Center is home to the Equine Science Program and the Murray State Equestrian Teams.
 Facilities at the Center include the Equine Instructional Facility, the University barn (for University horses), several barns for housing student-owned horses, a lighted outdoor riding arena, an outdoor dressage arena, turn out lots for both student and University owned horses, a wash rack, and several round pens.

 The Equine Instructional Facility, located at the Equine Center, was funded by the Higher Educational Equine Trust and Revolving Fund.
-It opened its doors on October 31, 1998, and added the MSU Equine Science departmental offices, a riding preparation area, two tack rooms, a round pen, indoor arena, and a classroom to the Center’s facilities.
+It opened its doors on October 31, 1998, and added the Murray State Equine Science departmental offices, a riding preparation area, two tack rooms, a round pen, indoor arena, and a classroom to the Center’s facilities.
 In 2013, an additional classroom, offices, and meeting areas were created to house the growing program.

-Outdoor and indoor practice arenas are available for use by University students and Equestrian Team members.
+Murray State Equine Program outdoor and indoor practice arenas are available for use by University students and Equestrian Team members.
 Stalls are available on site for students to board their horses.
 For additional information or to arrange for stall rental please contact:

 Hutson School of Agriculture

 103 South Oakley Applied Science